Mike Gesicki Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 Matchup vs. New York

-- Gesicki has averaged 22.7 receiving yards per game in his six career matchups against the Jets, 29.8 fewer than his over/under for Sunday's game.
+- Gesicki's 22.7 receiving yards per game in his six matchups against the Jets are 29.8 fewer than his over/under for Sunday's game.

 - In six matchups, Gesicki has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Jets.

-- The 299.3 passing yards the Jets allow per game makes them the NFL's worst pass defense this season.
+- The 299.3 yards per game the Jets are giving up through the air makes them the NFL's worst pass defense.

-- At 1.7 passing TDs allowed per game, the Jets defense is ranked 17th in the league.
+- The Jets have allowed 15 touchdowns through the air (1.7 per game).
+They are 17th in the NFL in that category.

 Recent Performances